 In September 1929 Master Willie Shelldrake aged 14 son of Mr & Mrs W. E. Shelldrake of the Central Hotel, Llanhilleth was selected by the Admiralty authorities for admission to the Royal Hospital School, Greenwich.
 He was to undergo training to enter the Royal Navy.
 The school was only for the sons of Naval Officers only.

-In May 1930 Master Teddy Shelldrake youngest son of Mr and Mrs Shelldrake of the Central Hotel was successfully enrolled into the same Royal Hospital School, Greenwich as his elder brother Willie Shelldrake.
+In May 1930 Master Teddy Shelldrake youngest son of Mr and Mrs Shelldrake of the Central Hotel, Llanhilleth was successfully enrolled into the same Royal Hospital School, Greenwich, the same school as his elder brother Willie Shelldrake.

 In July 1931 it was announced that Mr Willie Shelldrake had completed his 2 year naval course and was awaiting a permanent position on board a ship.
-During his training at Greenwich, Willie Shelldrake became a first rate juvenile Boxer and won many prizes.
+During his training at Greenwich, Willie Shelldrake became a first rate juvenile boxer and won many prizes in that sport.

 In August 1932 it was reported that Mr Willie Shelldrake had been on the H.M.S.”St Vincent” and had now been transferred to the light cruiser H.M.S.”Caradoc” he would leave to various stations in China for a period of two and a half years.
 Whilst on board the “Caradoc” he had a fellow companion from Llanhilleth Mr Jack Webster son of Mr William Webster, of Hafodarthan Road who was trained at Gosport.